Growth of automorphisms of virtually special groups: Preliminaries

 \subsection{Special groups}

-We say that a group $G$ is \emph{special}\footnote{Several authors prefer calling these groups ``compact special'' and reserve the terminology ``special'' for fundamental groups of (possibly non-compact) special cube complexes, i.e.\ arbitrary subgroups of right-angled Artin groups.} if it is the fundamental group of a compact special cube complex.
-Equivalently, $G$ is a convex-cocompact subgroup of a right-angled Artin group $A_{\G}$, with respect to the action on the universal cover of the Salvetti complex $\X_{\G}$ \cite{HW08}; this means that $G$ leaves invariant a convex subcomplex of $\X_{\G}$ and acts cocompactly on it.
+We say that a group $G$ is \emph{special} if it is the fundamental group of a compact special cube complex.
+Equivalently, $G$ is a convex-cocompact subgroup of a RAAG $A_{\G}$, with respect to the action on the universal cover of the Salvetti complex $\X_{\G}$ \cite{HW08}; this means that $G$ leaves invariant a convex subcomplex of $\X_{\G}$ and acts cocompactly on it.

-\begin{rmk} Though Theorems~\ref{thmintro:general_aut} and~\ref{thmintro:cmp_aut} are stated for \emph{virtually} special groups, we will only work with actual special groups in the main body of the paper.
-One can always reduce to this case by considering a finite-index, characteristic, special subgroup of any virtually special group. \end{rmk}
+\begin{rmk} Though Theorems~\ref{thmintro:general_aut} and~\ref{thmintro:exact} are stated for \emph{virtually} special groups, we will mostly work with actual special groups in the main body of the paper.
+One can reduce to this case by considering a finite-index, characteristic, special subgroup $G_0$ of any virtually special group $G$.
+There is then a uniform $k\geq 1$ such that each $g\in G$ has $g^k\in G_0$.
+However, some care is required when comparing the growth rates of $g$ and $g^k$, as we might have $|g|\gg |g^k|$ for elements of a general virtually special group.
+The extension of Theorem~\ref{thmintro:general_aut} to \emph{virtually} special groups is taken care of in \Cref{lem:fi_fix}, and we discuss extensions of \Cref{thmintro:cmp_aut} in \Cref{rmk:fi_cmp_fix}. \end{rmk}

-Throughout the article, we fix a convex-cocompact embedding $G\hookrightarrow A_{\G}$.
-It is important to remember that many of the notions that we will consider will not be intrinsic to $G$: they will rather depend on such a choice of an embedding.
-In particular, many of these notions might not be preserved by automorphisms of $G$ (though this will not matter).
-Our results always hold for \emph{all} choices of the convex-cocompact embedding $G\hookrightarrow A_{\G}$.
+Throughout the article, we fix a convex-cocompact embedding $\iota\colon G\hookrightarrow A_{\G}$.
+It is important to remember that many notions will not be intrinsic to $G$, and will rather depend on the choice of $\G$ and $\iota$.
+In particular, such notions will not be preserved by automorphisms of $G$ (and this will not matter).
+Our results always hold for \emph{all} choices of the convex-cocompact embedding $\iota$.